sumantajash1/App-Starter/README.md

 # App-Starter
+Opens the selected apps automatically, and closes all of the listed applications at once.

+Context:-
 I do backend development using Spring Boot.

 Every time I open my PC and start to work on my project, I always need to open multiple applications like: